Introducing Rails console

 1>> reload!
 2Reloading...
 3=> true

-Say we write some query into the console and forget to assign it to a variable, we can use the special underscore(_) to retrieve the value.
+Say we write some query into the console and forget to assign it to a variable.
+In the next line we want to refer to the returned value. we can use the special variable, underscore(_), to retrieve the result of the last expression.

 1bundle exec rails console